Unretirement and encore careers: The new normal?

 If earning an income allows you to delay taking your Social Security, the payoff can be considerable.
 According to the Social Security Administration, benefits are more than 75% higher at age 70 than if you begin collecting at 62 (the earliest age you can file).

 If you decide to take Social Security to supplement your income prior to your full retirement age2, keep in mind that doing so could reduce your benefit.
 For example, if you are collecting Social Security retirement benefits before full retirement age (FRA), your benefits are reduced by $1 for every $2 you earn over the limit.
-For 2017, this limit on earned income is $16,920 ($1,410 per month).
-In the year you reach FRA during 2018, $1 from your benefits for each $3 you earn above $45, 360 will be deducted until you reach your FRA.
+For 2018, this limit on earned income is $17,040 ($1,420 per month).
+If you reach FRA during 2018, $1 from your benefits for each $3 you earn above $45, 360 will be deducted, until the month you reach full retirement age.
 Once you reach full retirement age, there is no limit on the amount of money you may earn and still receive your full Social Security retirement benefit.

 - What are the tax considerations?

 Up to 85% of your Social Security income is subject to taxation by the federal government, and some states also tax benefits.
 “Additional earnings could affect the amount that is taxed, but good income planning may allow you to reduce or mitigate that impact,” Mashuga says.
 “For example, if you have extra income and meet all the eligibility requirements, you may be able to use your employers’ salary deferral plans or IRAs to reduce your taxable income.”

 Working past traditional retirement age might also put you in a different tax bracket than anticipated, so it’s wise to make sure your portfolio is appropriately balanced between tax-deferred and taxable investments.

 “In short, you’ll want to sit down with your financial and tax advisors well in advance and look at your long-term picture,” Mashuga says.
 “Taxes have become more complicated now, so it’s best to look five or 10 years out for your retirement income distribution planning.”